PencilCoder

 keydown "space", doOnSpace

-A more sophisticated approach to prevent key presses and animations from getting out of sync involves the use event polling.
-This is the topic of a later lesson.
+A more sophisticated approach to prevent keyboard-related events and animations from getting out of sync involves the use event polling, a technique that will be explored in a later lesson.

 Notes to activities

-The lesson activities are intentionally limited to simple, straightforward use of keyboard events.
-The goal here is to gain familiarity with events and comfort using keybinding funtions and callbacks to incorporate events into programs.
-Even thus limited, though, this lesson opens up broad new frontiers and should be much fun.
+The lesson activities are intentionally limited to simple, straightforward uses of keyboard events.
+The goal is for students to gain familiarity with events and comfort using keybinding funtions and callbacks to incorporate events into programs.
+Even thus limited, this lesson opens up broad new frontiers and should be much fun.

 Students may be tempted to extend the TurtleCannon program to include one or more targets.
 For example, one could add a series of fixed targets, or, alternatively, a single moving target.
 As noted in the lesson, that extension will be easier to accomplish after the introduction of the forever function and the use of frame-based animation.